 The Licensee shall, under Part F, Item 5, discharge Effluent to a location at a distance of at least thirty-one (31) metres above the ordinary High Water Mark of any Water body, in such a manner as to minimize surface erosion to where direct flow into a Water body is not possible and no additional impacts are created, or as otherwise approved by the Board in writing.

-All Effluent at Monitoring Station MEL-25, that exceeds the Effluent quality limits under Part F, Item 5, shall be transferred to CP1.
+All Effluent at Monitoring Station MEL-25, that exceeds the Effluent quality limits under Part F, Item 5, shall be transferred to Collection Ponds.

 The Licensee shall confirm compliance with Effluent quality limits referred to in Part F, Items 3 and 5 prior to Discharge.

-The Licensee shall implement the Water Quality Management and Optimization Plan as approved by the Board under Part B, Item 12.
-The Licensee shall, within sixty (60) days of approval of the Licence by the Minister, update this Plan to incorporate the requirements of Part F, Items 3 and a discussion on the Site Specific Water Quality Objectives for Chloride discussed during the technical review of the Application, and submit the updated Plan to the Board for approval in writing.

 The Licensee shall operate all Treatment Plants in accordance with the following Operation and Maintenance Manuals that were previously approved by the Board: